 This is because the Divine injunctions deal with common circumstances and situations without establishing a ruling on what is uncommon.
-From this, Muslim legal theorists and jurists stated that the Lawgiver's intent with regards to the general meanings of the texts concerns common circumstances that are present in the lives of people.
+From this, Muslim legal theorists and jurists state the Lawgiver's intent concerning the general meanings of the texts.

 - The hadith scholar, Ibn Hajar al-'Asqalani, mentioned in Fath al-Bari (2/62): "The [primary] texts pertain to common and normal circumstances and not to what is uncommon."
 In the same book (2/199), he cites Imam Abu al-Fath ibn Sayed al-Nas al-Ya'mari, "Rulings are contingent upon what is common and not on what is uncommon."